paulkeith/gmbn-browser/README.md

 ## Implementation

-The app is architected according to the MVVM pattern.
-The view layer is implemented in SwiftUI.
-All asynchronous operations are modelled using the Combine framework.
-Dependency injection is used to keep code SOLID and testable.
-Dependencies are provided through constructor chaining.
+* The app is architected according to the MVVM pattern.
+* The view layer is implemented in SwiftUI.
+* All asynchronous operations are modelled using the Combine framework.
+* Dependency injection is used to keep code SOLID and testable.
+* [Dip](https://github.com/AliSoftware/Dip) is used for the DI container.
+* Swift Package Manager is used to manage third-party dependencies.